 How can we defend against this threat of domestic unrest while preserving freedom?
 We can't continue to hand over our freedoms to the politicians.
 Private charity should be the primary source to help people in need but relying on voluntary charity may not be sufficient to accommodate everyone in need.
 Simply allowing people to languish is inconsistent with a compassionate society and can result in a revolution with loss of liberty.

 Basic assistance, not basic income

-To defend against domestic unrest, the Uniting Amendment establishes a single Basic Assistance Fund to provide direct monetary payments to those in need.
+To defend against domestic unrest, the Uniting Amendment establishes a single Basic Assistance Fund to provide direct cash transfers to those in need.
 Even the most ardent free market advocates support a safety net for those in need. (see F. A. Hayek's, The Road to Serfdom; Chap.
-9, "Security and Freedom") This is not a basic income which would be distributed to everyone, it only goes to those who are in need.
-A basic income is wasteful because it pays benefits to people who don't need it.
-Basic assistance only goes to those who need it.
+9, "Security and Freedom") This is not a universal basic income which would be distributed to everyone; it only goes to those who are in need.
+A universal basic income, on the other hand, is a fixed amount paid to everyone.
+This is wasteful because it pays benefits to people who don't need it.
+Basic assistance provided by the Uniting Amendment only goes to those who need it.

-No "need" for a minimum wage
+No need for a minimum wage